simple-acme/simple-acme.github.io/reference/plugins/source/index.md

 ## Default

-There is no default source plugin, it always has to be chosen by the user, either using the `--source` parameter that triggers unattended mode, or using the "Create renewal" menu.
+There is no default source plugin, it always has to be chosen by the user, either using the `‑‑source` parameter that triggers unattended mode, or using the "Create renewal" menu.
 The default plugin suggested by the UI can be changed in [settings.json](/reference/settings).